island-lang/island-lang.github.io/README.md

 let modifiedData = readMutableState()
 ```

-The program can read and write to external mutable state, however, the data must be read into a new variable (here `modifiedData`) so the _internal_ state of the program is never directly altered.
+The program can read and write to external mutable state.
+However, the data must be read into a new variable (here `modifiedData`) so the _internal_ state of the program (its variables and values) is never altered.

 **Computed variables** are functions that are referenced as plain variables.
 They are only evaluated when first used: